rfauzi44/tickitz-api/README.md

 # Tickitz
-Tickitz is a movie ticketing app designed for customers to book tickets and admins to post movie shows and schedules.
+Tickitz is a movie ticketing app designed for customers to book tickets and admins to post movies and schedules.
 This RESTful API built with ExpressJS and PostgreSQL.

 ## 🔥 Showcase
 - Web Screenshot